dotnet/docs-maui/docs/fundamentals/windows.md

 }
 ```

-Provided that the `IWindowCreator` interface and its concrete type have been registered with the app's service container, and that the <xref:Microsoft.Maui.Controls.Application.MainPage> property of the <xref:Microsoft.Maui.Controls.Application> class isn't set, your registered type will be used to create the <xref:Microsoft.Maui.Controls.Window>.
+Provided that the <xref:Microsoft.Maui.Controls.IWindowCreator> interface and its concrete type have been registered with the app's service container, and that the <xref:Microsoft.Maui.Controls.Application.MainPage> property of the <xref:Microsoft.Maui.Controls.Application> class isn't set, your registered type will be used to create the <xref:Microsoft.Maui.Controls.Window>.

 ::: moniker-end